PaloAltoNetworks/panos-query-scripts/README.md

 This solution queries a NGFW to determine which rules allow traffic from an untrusted zone on the firewall.
 To use this solution, run the _Query NGFW for Open Ports_ workflow, which will:

-    * Capture the NGfW's existing zones
+    * Capture the NGFW's existing zones
-    * Query the NGFW's rulebase for rules allowing traffic from the untrusted zone
+    * Query the NGFW's rulebase for rules allowing traffic from the chosen zone
     * Output the results in a report

 With the results, a user can view the specific application and services that are being allowed